rpedde/r60/readme.md

 Note well that I have not actually built this yet, so I don't know that it works.

-Layouts and plates in the layouts directory, and I'll link pcb on oshpark when I get one made.
+Layouts and plates in the layouts directory.
+Rev tags represent working versions I have generated boards from.

+## Errata ##

+Rev A:

+- soft reset doesn't seem to work.  have not investigated
+- 0805 diodes seem hard to find, but did find some at mouser